Tuesday, 29 March 2011

 BIRTH Born on November 12, 1833, in Saint Petersburg, Russia, Borodin was the illegitimate son of a Georgian nobleman and a Russian woman.

-FAMILY BACKGROUND He was the illegitimate son of Prince Luka Gedianov, an elderly Georgian prince, and Avdotya Konstantinovna Antonova, was was married to an army doctor.
+FAMILY BACKGROUND He was the illegitimate son of Prince Luka Gedianov, an elderly Georgian prince, and Avdotya Konstantinovna Antonova, who was married to an army doctor.
 To save any public embarrassment, he was registered under the name of one of the Prince’s serfs, Pofiry Borodin.
 His parents ensured that Borodin was reared in comfortable circumstances despite his illegitimacy.

 CHILDHOOD Young Borodin received a good education through private tutors at home, fostering his early gift for languages and music.
 He was fascinated by chemistry experiments (including fireworks!).